 Q: What is molting?

 A: Molting occurs once a year in mature birds, normally in late summer or autumn.
-The birds will lose their feathers and regrow new ones--a way of refreshing their plumage for the winter so they will stay warm.
+The birds will lose their feathers and regrow new ones.
+It's a way of refreshing their plumage for the winter so they'll stay warm.
+Young chickens go through a few molts in their first year, however, as they're growing in their adult plumage.

 Birds can go through either a hard molt or a soft molt.
 A hard molt means all the feathers are lost almost at once so molting is over relatively quickly.
 A soft molt means the feathers are lost and regrown gradually.
 Sometimes you may hardly notice a soft molt, except as a reduction in laying.
 Molting takes a few weeks or more, depending on the "hardness" of the molt--it can seem like a hardship when you don't have delicious fresh eggs!